abpframework/abp/docs/en/CLI.md

 abp add-module ProductManagement --new-template --add-to-solution-file
 ```

-* This example creates a fresh new module specialized for your solution (named `ProductManagement`) and adds it to your solution & solution file.
+* This command creates a fresh new module customized for your solution (named `ProductManagement`) and adds it to your solution.

 #### Options